Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Acknowledgments

 \subsubsection{The uncertainties on deconvolved source sizes}

-Finally, and returning to our real 6\,GHz data, we conduct an assessment of the reliability of the algorithm used by CASA {\sc imfit} to compute deconvolved source sizes ($\theta$) and their uncertainties ($\delta\theta$) from their fitted (i.e. image-based) size and uncertainty ($\phi$ and $\delta\phi$, respectively) using the relations outlined in \citet{murphy17}, namely:
+Finally, and returning to our real 6\,GHz data, we conduct an assessment of the reliability of the algorithm used by {\sc casa} {\sc imfit} to compute deconvolved angular source sizes ($\theta$) and their uncertainties ($\delta\theta$) from their fitted (i.e.\ image-based) size and uncertainty ($\phi$ and $\delta\phi$, respectively).

+In an important work, \citet{condon97} outlines the formalism for determining errors in elliptical Gaussian fits in the presence of correlated noise.
+Using Equation\,21 of \citet{condon97}, we see that a source with a fitted axis size $\phi$ has an uncertainty $\sigma_{\phi}$ on that fitted size of